Guide to student loan interest rates

 Private student loan interest rates

 Unlike the federal government, private lenders use risk-based pricing to determine student loan interest rates.
 You must be manually approved by the lender, and your interest rate will be determined by factors like your credit score, income, other debt payments and more.
-If you’re having trouble qualifying for the lowest rates on your own, you can always recruit a qualified co-signer.
+If you’re having trouble qualifying for the lowest rates, you could find a co-signer.

 Most experts recommend that you max out your federal loans before taking out a private student loan.
 Private loans carry more risk than federal loans because they don’t provide protections like access to income-driven repayment plans, forbearance and deferment options or student loan forgiveness programs.